 NOTE: Financial aid and/or veteran's educational benefits will be terminated by the College for any student identified under the status of unsatisfactory academic progress.
 Students under this academic status must regain a satisfactory academic standing of 2.0 for reinstatement of aid or educational benefits.

 RIGHT OF APPEAL RELATED TO COURSE GRADES RECEIVED

-All grade appeals must be initiated no later than the first calendar day of the next regularly scheduled semester or by the census date (10% point) of the next term in which the student is enrolled, whichever comes first.
+All grade appeals must be initiated no later than the first calendar day of the next regularly scheduled semester.

 The following procedure is to be utilized.